Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Efficient algorithms

 \section{Efficient algorithms}

-In this section, we present efficient algorithms based on some optimization methods that evaluate the optimal trajectory of the high-dimensional optimal control problem \eqref{eqt: result_optctrl2_hd} as well as the solution of the corresponding high-dimensional HJ PDE \eqref{eqt: result_HJ2_hd}.
+In this section, we present efficient algorithms for evaluating the optimal trajectory of the high-dimensional optimal control problem \eqref{eqt: result_optctrl2_hd} as well as the solution of the corresponding high-dimensional HJ PDE \eqref{eqt: result_HJ2_hd}.
 We note that our algorithms may be easily adjusted to solve the more general problems given in \eqref{eqt: result_optctrl2_hd_general} and \eqref{eqt: HJhd_2_general}, but for simplicity of notation, we define our algorithms for \eqref{eqt: result_optctrl2_hd} and \eqref{eqt: result_HJ2_hd}, instead.
 To solve the more general problems in~\eqref{eqt: result_optctrl2_hd_general} and~\eqref{eqt: HJhd_2_general}, one can first compute the minimizer and the minimal value of the optimization problem in~\eqref{eqt: result_HJ2_Lax_hd_general} by applying our proposed algorithms to the new initial cost $\tilde{\initcond}$ defined in~\eqref{eqt:prop25_def_newJ} and the new terminal position $\by$ defined in~\eqref{eqt:general_hd_defy} and then compute the optimal values and optimal trajectories using~\eqref{eqt: result_HJ2_Lax_hd_general} and~\eqref{eqt: optctrl2hd_traj_general}.